 Pablo Cruise (New Date)

-The Pablo Cruise performance rescheduled July 17, 2020 performance has moved to March 20, 2021.
+The Pablo Cruise performance rescheduled for July 17, 2020 has moved to March 20, 2021.
 All previously purchased tickets will be honored at the new date, no new ticket purchase is needed.
-For those that cannot attend the rescheduled date and wish to request a refund, please review our refund policy HERE.
-We thank you for your patience as we work through this unprecedented time and look forward to seeing you soon!

 In 1975, Pablo Cruise released its first A&M album simply entitled Pablo Cruise.
 The album cover was shot in the tropical gardens of San Francisco’s Golden Gate Park and it featured a huge gorilla standing front and center.
 The band, David Jenkins (guitars, vocals), Cory Lerios (keyboards, vocals), Bud Cockerel (bass, vocals) and Steve Price (drums, percussion) were nowhere in sight.
 At that point there was a bit of a mystique surrounding Pablo Cruise and when asked what Pablo Cruise meant, the well-rehearsed answer went something like this: “Pablo”, represents an honest, real, down to earth individual, and “Cruise” depicts his fun loving, easy going attitude towards life: In essence that’s what Pablo Cruise music is all about.
 Honest, real down to earth vocals, accompanied by fun yet elegant, infectious grooves.
 To hear Pablo Cruise on record is one thing, but to experience the band live is an exhilarating event!